Aleroms/annies-wood-therapy/README.md

 ## post mortem

 I started this project by considering how I can optimize dev time and keep my code dry.
 I chose to complete `HTML` for all routes and then continue adding `CSS` after.

+One thing I noticed that I could have improved so that next time it will be faster is creating separate components.
+I created Article Card so that it could include a button, but most components do not include button.
+I should have created two article cards where one would include a button and the other would not.

 ## installation instructions